 - Take one small step.
 Choose a 5-minute action aligned with your values.

 This rhythm mirrors the Gentle Prompt Flows I designed at Talk2Tessa: awareness, kindness, then a small value-based step.
+You don’t have to do all four steps perfectly — even one gentle shift counts.

 Quick Prompt for the Inner Critic (copy-paste)